 Illahe Lodge is a fourth generation family business that has been providing lodging with meals to people visiting Oregon’s Rogue River since 1942.
 The lodge is open year around.
 Reservations are required.

 Illahe Lodge was built as a retirement home for E.J. and Florence Schneider in the late 1930s and early 1940s.
 During construction, their friends started talking about coming to the Rogue for extended vacations in the fall when the half-pounders were running.
 By 1942, the retirement home had become both our family’s home and our family’s business, the two roles that it continues to serve for our family today.
 We are happy to share the history and stories about the area with our guests as time permits.

 We work with commercial outfitters and do-it-yourselfers.
 Our guests come to the Rogue River for a variety of outdoor recreational activities including fishing, hiking, trail running, and river float trips.
 In the spring and summer months, we also host private events such as family reunions.
 Our guests are encouraged to relax and reconnect with friends and family during their stay with us at Illahe Lodge.

-We are able to accommodate up to 25 guests.
+We have 10 guest rooms (with either one or two beds per room) and a guide room (with five beds).
 The best way to think of our accommodations is as being similar to what you would find at a bed and breakfast.
 Guest bedrooms have designated bathrooms with a shower (most bathrooms are within the bedroom).
 Guests share use of the living room, dining room, porches, and lawns.

 Guest rooms generally have two beds and most of the beds are twins or extra long twins.
 Five guest rooms have either a queen or a double bed (most also have a twin or extra long twin).